roheen781/North-by-Northeast-Journeys-main/content/english/treks/High lakes trek Arunachal Pradesh.md

 ##### Terrain

-50% hilly
+100% Mountainous

 ##### Backup
-Sturdy SUV’s and sturdier driver will accompany you on every trip. the condition of roads do not allow for larger vehicles, however do our best to provide you the best in comfort in relation to the routes that we ply on.
+Sturdy SUV’s and sturdier driver will accompany you on every trip.
+The condition of roads do not allow for larger vehicles, however do our best to provide you the best in comfort in relation to the routes that we ply on.

 ##### Permits